 The ISO does not intend to dictate procurement rules.
 To the extent LSEs consider the LSE allocation process as part of procurement, LSEs naturally will comply with their own procurement requirements.
 The ISO is not in a position to establish additional procurement requirements beyond those set forth by the California Public Utilities Commission or local regulatory authorities (LRAs).
 Just like the ISO tariff's many requirements for power purchase agreements today, the ISO's intent is to provide each LSE with flexibility to accommodate its own unique jurisdictional requirements and procurement needs.
-However, the ISO provides new requirements for LSEs to participate in this process. this additional detail regarding expectations for this process.
+However, the ISO provides new requirements for LSEs to participate in this process.

-In response to calls for improved transparency and rigor in the LSE allocation process and clarifications around oversight of LSE procurement activities, the ISO proposes to require LSEs to opt in to the LSE allocation process.
+In response to calls for improved transparency and rigor in the LSE allocation process and clarifications around oversight of LSE procurement activities, the ISO proposes to require LSEs to opt-in to the LSE allocation process.